 Genes and the Compulsive Personality: It’s Not Fate

 If you have compulsive personality traits it’s partly because you have compulsive genes.
 By and large, genes pass down traits that have been adaptive.
 There is a reason why you are this way.
 Most genetic dispositions and character traits have their adaptive potential.

 Nature doesn’t care if you’re happy.
-It just wants you to survive and pass on your genes.
-If you’re compulsive enough to make good arrowheads that can kill game and baskets that can hold berries, or you go the extra mile to find game, nuts or berries, you’re more likely to survive.
+It just wants you to survive so you can pass on your genes.
+If you’re compulsive enough to make good arrowheads that can kill game, weave baskets that can hold berries, or go the extra mile to find game, nuts or berries, you’re more likely to survive.

 In order to be happy, you’ll need to figure out just what your adaptive traits are and how best to use them.
 That’s part of the project of becoming a healthier compulsive.

 Honoring Our Calling: Finding the Good or Running in Circles